Fascinated by Lizzie Borden, unsolved crimes and female murderers throughout history.

-Lizzie was, however, noted to be completely calm--perhaps strangely calm, considering how her parents were just murdered.
+Lizzie was, however, noted to be completely calm—perhaps strangely calm, considering how her parents were just murdered.
 The police didn't like her aloof attitude.
-At the same time, no other suspects seem to hold.
+At the same time, no other suspects seemed to hold.
 Lizzie and Bridget were the only ones in the house and/or on the property at the time.

 When Lizzie was later questioned, it was obvious that she couldn't keep her story straight and had several inconsistencies in her story.
-(I've addressed the inconsistencies in another article.)
 Even so, Lizzie was acquitted due to so-called lack of evidence.
-I don't agree with this verdict--the fact that she was on the property during the murders, and that she had a possible motive leads me to believe that Lizzie is indeed guilty.
+I don't agree with this verdict—the fact that she was on the property during the murders and that she had a possible motive leads me to believe that Lizzie is indeed guilty.
 I have researched this case quite a bit, and there are no other viable suspects.
-She's definitely a murderess.
+She's definitely a murderess, in my opinion.

 Why Did She Do It?

 Before you roll your eyes, if you've seen the show, you know that Amy Allan is a medium and has been one unknowingly since age four, when she saw her dead grandmother.
-In lieu of sparing you with my past research regarding mediums, let's just say that her story of being a medium has matched up with up with what I've found, okay?
+To spare you my past research regarding mediums, let's just say that her story of being a medium has matched up with what I've found, okay?

 The Verdict: Murderess, Victim, or Both?

 We've established that I think she's a murderess.